Canadian National Railway: East Coast

 In 1928–29 Cammell Laird built a set of five ships for CN to carry mail, passengers and freight between eastern Canada and the Caribbean via Bermuda.
 Each ship was named after the wife of an English or British admiral who was noted for his actions in the Caribbean, and who had been knighted or ennobled.
 They were therefore nicknamed the Lady-liners or Lady-boats.
-Lady Nelson along with Lady Hawkins and Lady Drake were designed for service to eastern islands of the British West Indies and had larger passenger capacity but lesser cargo capacity than Lady Rodney and Lady Somers who were built for service to western islands.
+Lady Nelson along with Lady Hawkins and Lady Drake were designed for service to the eastern islands of the British West Indies and had larger passenger capacity but lesser cargo capacity than Lady Rodney and Lady Somers who were built for service to western islands.
 In the Second World War Lady Somers was requisitioned as an ocean boarding vessel while her four sister ships continued in CN service.
 The Italian submarine Morosini sank Lady Somers in 1941.
 Lady Hawkins and Lady Drake were sunk by German U-boats in 1942.
 Lady Nelson was torpedoed in 1942 but refloated and converted to a hospital ship, while Lady Rodney survived the war unscathed.
 The two surviving Lady Boats, Nelson and Rodney, were sold in 1952 after declining passenger traffic and rising labour costs made them too expensive to run.